BSData/bsdata/README.md

     * The current version of Netbeans is 8.2, and by default it does not include Maven 3.5.
 Future versions of Netbeans may change this.
 7. Download and unzip **Maven 3.5** (https://maven.apache.org/download.cgi).
     * On Windows, you can extract it to a folder in Program Files.
+    * Make sure you end up with a Maven folder that contains `bin` and `boot`folders.
+    * Your `.../Maven/bin` folder needs to be on your PATH environment variable (https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10).

 ### Set up the Project in Netbeans ###